pratzticism/test-repo/README.md

 I am trying to add some text in *italics* and **bold** and here's ***bold*** in *italics*
 #### This is such an innocent fun
+Here is some new text I am adding from the shell to update the README file.